-- i.
+- I. A child who is on roll, at the time of application, at St Joseph's Infant School will take priority over applications, within each criterion who are not currently on roll at St Joseph's Infants. - II.
 A brother or sister on the school roll at the time of admission.
 Evidence of the relationship may be required.
-The governors will, where logistically possible, admit twins and all siblings from multiple births where one of the children is the last child ranked within the school's published admissions number. - ii.
+The governors will, where logistically possible, admit twins and all siblings from multiple births where one of the children is the last child ranked within the school's published admissions number. - III.
 Social, pastoral and medical needs which make the school particularly suitable for the child in question.
-Strong and relevant evidence must be provided, at the time of application, by an appropriate professional authority (e.g. qualified medical practitioner, education welfare officer, social worker or priest). - iii.
+Strong and relevant evidence must be provided, at the time of application, by an appropriate professional authority (e.g. qualified medical practitioner, education welfare officer, social worker or priest). - IV.
 Proximity to the school of the child's home address, the distance measured in a straight line from the school entrance by the local authority using a geographical computerised information system.
 Evidence of residence may be required.
 Where the last remaining place is to be allocated and two or more children are deemed to live at the same distance from the school the place will be decided by the drawing of lots.